serpest/TiDraw/README.md

     FLUTTER_BUILD=flutter build web --release --dart-define=DRAW_ID_LENGTH=24
     ```
 4. [Create a MongoDB database and connect it to the application](https://www.mongodb.com/developer/how-to/use-atlas-on-heroku) using "spring.data.mongodb.uri" and not "MONGODB_URI" as Config Var key on Heroku;
-5. Push application on Heroku running the following command:
+5. Push application to Heroku running the following command:
     ``` shell
     git push heroku master
     ```